How do you know if your saddle fits?

 Saddles that bridge put painful pressure on the shoulders and lumbar area instead of on the belly of the longissimus muscle over top the ribs.
 Bridging saddles causing muscle soreness, irritation to the spinal ligament and can cause kissing spines, hunter’s bumps, and chiropractic and lameness problems.

 Is the channel wide enough?
 The channel down the middle of the saddle needs to be wide enough to allow clearance for the vertebrae and the spinal ligament.
 Most horses are 3-4 fingers wide.
 No horse has a vertebrae width of 1-2 fingers.
 The English saddles with 1-2 fingers gullet width don’t fit any horse.
 It is not possible.
+We didn't know what we didn't know.
+Now, thanks to modern technology the vets can x-ray and scan the vertebrae.
+Now we can see the need for the wider channel and hundreds of horses have shown me their appreciation for it.

 Is the horizontal bar or panel contact even?
 It is best to go ahead and ride the horse without the pad for a few minutes to see the contact.
 We would like to see even pressure on both sides with a nice 3-4 finger wide area on top that is untouched.
 The goal is to have 1-2lbs per square inch.

 After you ride, take the saddle off and look at the marks on the horse’s back.
-I like to see that the hair if flatten all the same on both sides with nothing touching the top or the sides of the withers or any where down the middle of the horse’s back.
+I like to see that the hair is flatten all the same on both sides with nothing touching the top or the sides of the withers or any where down the middle of the horse’s back.
 There should not be too much pressure in the lumbar area or on the shoulder’s.
 There should not be any hair ruffed up.
 Both sides should match.
 A little bit of sweat in the front and back is normal for a short ride.

 Fit Right Saddle Solutions